Real-time Threat Feeds user guide¶

 Introduction¶

 Real-Time Threat Feeds provide data on the different stages of the domain lifecycle: from first-observed in the wild to newly re-activated after a period of quiet.
-You can access current feed data in real-time or retrieve historical feed data through separate APIs.
-Some feeds also offer data for DNS firewalls in Response Policy Zone (RPZ) format.
+You can access current feed data in real-time or retrieve historical feed data through separate APIs (Application Programming Interfaces).
+Some feeds also offer data for DNS (Domain Name System) firewalls in Response Policy Zone (RPZ) format.

 - Stable, static URL endpoint: fetch the latest feed data with the same query parameters.